 The essence of the problem is now more political and social than economic – why she chose to attack economists in this Charter just speaks of ignorance to me.
 Ultimately, correct information about the eco-friendliness of products has to be disseminated throughout societies, and then the choice regarding whether or not they will purchase something is for society to make.

-Unfortunately, we believe Westwood is misleading society into believing that her brand is eco-friendly, when it is anything but.
+Unfortunately, we believe Westwood is misleading society into believing that her brand is ethical and eco-friendly, when it is anything but.
 Besides authoring the Climate Revolution Charter, Vivienne Westwood has donated £1 million to the Cool Earth charity, which aims to prevent logging in the rain forests of the world.
 However, she herself is far from green, and if she wants to proclaim herself and her brand as such, she needs to do far more: her label ranks the very lowest rating for environmental sustainability on Rank a Brand, and virtually nothing about her main ranges can be classified as ethical or environmentally friendly–on the contrary, she uses many materials, such as PVC, plastics, and petrol-based polymers that are actively damaging the planet, and if you look at the labels, much of what she sells is made in China and Turkey–two countries known for their cheap sweatshop labour.